chiptrontech/WiredGTK-Windows-7-10-Installation/README.md

 conda deactivate tensorflow1_15
 ----------------------------------------------------------------------------------------------------------

-#this environment will be use for WiredGTK with object_detection tensorflow detection
+#this environment will be use by WiredGTK runtime that has tensorflow libraries and PyGObject etc.

 conda create --name wgtk tensorflow==2.0